-GRED 675 - Secondary Science Teaching Research (3) This course is designed to introduce future teachers to science education research in grades K-12.
+GRED 675 Secondary Science Teaching Research (3) This course is designed to introduce future teachers to science education research in grades K-12.
 Students will study current issues and trends in science education research, and relate those to local school issues.
 Students will design and defend a research proposal linking their study of national issues and trends with observations in local schools.

-GRED 676 - Student Teaching Seminar: Policies and Practice in American Education (2) The course will provide a forum for discussion of the broad range of contemporary educational and professional issues, as well as their historical routes.
-Corequisites: MST Childhood: GRED 613 & 696; MST Secondary Mathematics and Social Studies: GRED 694 & 697; MST Secondary English and Science: GRED 692 & 697.
+GRED 676 Student Teaching Seminar: Policies and Practice in American Education (2) The course will provide a forum for discussion of the broad range of contemporary educational and professional issues, as well as their historical routes.
+Students will critically examine various perspectives of a topic through reading and research.
+Co-requisites: MST Elementary: GRED 613 and GRED 696; MST Secondary: GRED 692 or GRED 694 and GRED 697.

-GRED 677 - Development and Learning in Adolescence (3) This course is designed to provide classroom teachers with a sufficient understanding of the principles and theories of both learning and human development to be better able to plan and carry out instruction.
-MST Adolescence students only.
-Summer and Fall.
+GRED 677 Development and Learning in Adolescence (3) This course is designed to provide classroom teachers with a sufficient understanding of the principles and theories of both learning and human development to be better able to plan and carry out instruction.
+MST Adolescence only.
+Offered summer.